mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

 Well, a lot of things are happening here.
 First, we must check if the `continuation` object is of type `BathTimeContinuation`.
 If not, we create a new `BathTimeContinuation` object, passing the `continuation` object as a parameter.
 We create a new continuation instance when the `bathTime` function is called for the first time.
-As we can see, continuations are like onions: Every time we call a suspending function, we wrap the continuation object in a new one.
+As we can see, continuations are like onions: **Every time we call a suspending function, we wrap the continuation object in a new one**.

 Then, if the `label` is `0`, we print the first message and set the label to `1`.
 Then, we call the `delay` function, passing the continuation object.
 If the `delay` function returns `COROUTINE_SUSPENDED`, it means that the function was suspended, and we return `COROUTINE_SUSPENDED` to the caller.
 Suppose the `delay` function returns a value different from `COROUTINE_SUSPENDED`.
 In that case, it means the function resumed, and we can continue the execution of the `bathTime` function.
 If the label is `1`, the function is just resumed, and we print the second message.

-The above is a simplified version of the actual code generated by the Kotlin compiler.
+The above is a simplified version of the actual code generated by the Kotlin compiler and run by the Kotlin runtime.
 Though, it's enough to understand how coroutines work.

 ## 4. Coroutine Scope and Structural Concurrency